pandiarajan-src/pyday-fastapi-starter/README.md

 This repository includes a very simple Python FastAPI HTTP API, made for demonstration purposes only.

+## Thanks & Credits
+> This sample is a learning excercise from Microsoft Reactor Pyday talk.
+> Thanks to Pamela Fox
+> you can refer more details here: `https://pamelafox.github.io/my-py-talks/`

 ## Local development

 1. Open this repository in Github Codespaces or VS Code with Remote Dev Containers extension.